magepages/mpdocs/docs/shop-by-brand-m2/user-guide.rst

-By Mageplaza you can find many extensions that cane help online stores improve customer search such as `Magento 2 Layered Navigation`_ and `Magento 2 Advanced Search`_ extension, and `Magento 2 Shop by Brand`_ extension is also one of such great tool.
+By Mageplaza you can find many extensions that will help online stores improve customer search such as `Magento 2 Layered Navigation`_ and `Magento 2 Advanced Search`_ extension, and `Magento 2 Shop by Brand`_ extension is also one of such great tool.
 Similar to the navigation, Shop by Brand allows filtering by product attributes, but they are neither color or material or any physical features of the product.
 The plugin bases on brands (manufacturers) the products are made by.

 In this helpful Mageplaza documentation, you will achieve the guide of **How to use** and **How to config** on the frontend and backend of Shop by Brand Magento 2 module.